 How to raise pH for betta fish?

-Aim for the proper pH of 6.5-7.5 for your Betta!
+Good ph for betta fish tank IS 6.5-7.5 !
 Gradually raise it with crushed coral in the filter or substrate, add limestone rocks, or mix in alkaline RO water during water changes.
-Remember, when adjusting pH for happy bettas, slow and steady wins the race!
+Remember, when adjusting betta ideal ph for happy FISH, slow and steady wins the race!

 What ph do bettas like?